romrawinjp/romrawinjp.github.io/content/posts/projects/gratitude_log.md

 > I am thankful for opportunities in my education, for a supportive environment, and for an exceptional society of genius friends.
 No one tells me to repay the scholars, but I promise I will be a little hand to foster the next generation of a good society until my last breath. -- Me to all opportunities I have received, life-time gratitude

 > `Feb 25, 2024` I heard people saying ___ these days.
 Even I couldn't accept that right now, but that means a lot to me.

+> There is nothing else to do but to embrace where you find yourself. -- p.
+105, Don't Worry.
+A book, borrowed from Ying (She handed me the book when I need it to read the most.
+How did she know that!?).
+This might be the time I needed the most in my life.